2Aneeb/countries-dashboard/README.md

 Submitted by: **Aneeb Zulfiqar**

-This web app: **Search information about countries around the world**
+This web app: **Search information about countries from around the world**

 Time spent: **6** hours spent in total